 – Anna Widegren, Secretary General | European Youth Forum

 – Dragoș Pîslaru, Member of the European Parliament | Renew Europe Group

 14.20 Key note concluding remarks

 – Riikka-Maria Turkia, Counsellor for Employment | Finnish Permanent Representation to the EU

-This is a side event related to Finland’s Presidency of the Council of the European Union, and part of the European Vocational Skills Week 2019.
+This was a side event related to Finland’s Presidency of the Council of the European Union, and part of the European Vocational Skills Week 2019.